Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Density profile of He-stars used in the late-time mass transfer models

 \section{Density profile of He-stars used in the late-time mass transfer models}

-Density profile of the single He-stars of different masses before late-time mass transfer used in Section \ref{sec:bound1} is shown in Figure \ref{fig:ssdensity}.
-The density profiles of the bound material of the stars after mass transfer can be found \href{https://caltech.box.com/s/xu7zet7zb622l3rl4vtth5djkbca6522}{here.}
+The density profiles of the single He-stars of different masses before late-time mass transfer used in Section \ref{sec:bound1} are shown in Figure \ref{fig:ssdensity}.
+The density profiles of the bound material of the stars after mass transfer can be found in Zenodo via\dataset[DOI: 10.5281/zenodo.11505429]{https://doi.org/10.5281/zenodo.11505429}.